 Now I want to give you some free advice on how to write to an agent.
 I'll make a list, let's call them rules.
 They're not but you get the point.
 I'm going to be straight but know this is good advice!

-Don't tell your life story in your first email.
+Does the agent need know your life story in your first email?
 At this point, no one has the time to read a long story, you need to get to the point.
 Get to know the agent first, then they will do all they can.
 I filter out long emails as I don't have the time to read them.
+I love telling stories and I love hearing the stories of others but let's get the order right.

 I was writing this and thinking about what photo to use - I'll use a photo of my house (below with white arrow - and header photo).
 We've been in it for 18 years, we paid €150,000 and we love it even more now than that exciting day we moved in.
 I've been so busy it's lacked some TLC these last 2 years but after a short break, everything will be put right.